mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## State Machine

-Each endpoint caches the following state:
+Each MLS endpoint caches a view of the overall tree including certain global elements and certain elements specific to the
+endpoint:

 * For the group:
   * The current epoch